 As the merchant, you can choose to cancel the customer's subscription at any time if the situation arises.

 Once they reach the minimum fulfilled order value, the subscriber will be able to cancel their subscription themselves.

-It's not recommended to apply this feature to your entire inventory of subscription products, especially if your variety of products is quite large.
-It's best to use this function on unique subscription models, where enforcing a minimum fulfilled order value is a necessity.
+This feature is recommended to apply to specific products within your inventory.
+It's best to use this function for unique subscription models where enforcing a minimum fulfilled order value is a necessity.
+It is not recommended to apply this feature to a large inventory, or to the entire store.

-It's not common to see a subscription model with a minimum fulfilled order restriction.
-It's more often seen with products that have discounted shipping costs available for subscribers only, payment plan subscription models, and promotional subscription models (i.e. "Get your first two orders free if you sign up for 12 months").
-This feature also fits in well if your store only sells a unique subscription product that is the focal point of your store.
+Having a minimum order fulfillment model is not common, so outlining this feature as much as possible to your customers is important.
+This feature is more often seen with products that have discounted shipping costs available for subscribers only, payment plan subscription models, and promotional subscription models (for example, "Get your first two orders free if you sign up for 12 months.").

-If a customer subscribes to multiple products with different minimum order values, the subscription will take the highest number of orders enforced.
-(Ex.
-If the customer subscribes to a product with three minimum orders, and another product with six minimum orders, the subscription will not be cancelable until six orders have passed.)
+If a customer subscribes to multiple products within your store that each have different minimum order values, then the subscription will take the highest number enforced.
+For example, if your customer subscribes to a product with three minimum orders, and another product with six minimum orders, then this customer will not be able to cancel until six orders have passed.

 If you use this feature, we recommend that you create Terms & Conditions for the checkout in Bold Subscriptions V1.
 This will show them the information in regards to subscribing to the product, and will have to agree to the terms and conditions prior to the checkout.

 It is important for your store to outline and educate to your customers how the behavior is intended for their subscription.
 You may want to consider providing this information on your product page within Shopify product description.
 You may also want to create a custom Bold Subscriptions V1 checkout message with this information.